-The easy way to see if the windows in the home that you are purchasing are original is to note if the window itself is a three pane window or single pane widow.
+The easy way to see if the windows in the home that you are purchasing are original is to note if the window itself is a three-pane window or a single-pane widow.

-Many times the mobile home manufacturers will put three separate window panes in the window frame to make up the single window.
-In the older homes these separate panes will have their own window latch and their own window crank to help in opening all three panes up at the same time.
+Many times mobile home manufacturers will put three separate window panes in the window frame to make up a single window.
+In older homes, these separate panes will have their own window latch and their own window crank to help in opening all three panes up at the same time.

-Should this be an issue in your mobile home you may run the risk of water coming into the home which, if not treated quickly, many lead to the window frame itself getting wet and getting mold on it.
-In extreme cases, we, at The Mobile Home Dealer, have seen where over time there was so much water than got in that it wound up getting through the window pane and into the the actual wall paneling causing bowing of the interior walls!
+Should this be an issue in your mobile home you may run the risk of water coming into the home which, if not treated quickly, may lead to the window frame itself getting wet and getting mold on it.
+In extreme cases, we, at The Mobile Home Dealer, have seen where over time there was so much water that got in that it wound up getting through the window pane and into the actual wall paneling causing bowing of the interior walls!

-This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Seller get to a better place in life.
+This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.

 - When Is The Best Time To Buy A Sarasota Florida Mobile Home?

 - Has Covid-19 Affected Sarasota Mobile Home Sales?